-Location: 230 km West of Darwin, 30km west of Jabiru
+Location: 230 km east of Darwin, 30km west of Jabiru

 The Arnhem Plateau is a region of spectacular stone and gorge country north and east of Kakadu national Park.
 The area is richly biodiverse, having been geologically stable for millions of years.
 It has numerous, diverse refuges that protect plants and animals from fires and climate shifts.

 Mary Kolkiwarra, Warddeken Professor, collects ankodjbang (water peanut) from a freshwater stream.
 Photo © David Hancock.

 The plateau has been inhabited for tens of thousands of years, and Traditional Owners represent one of the oldest ongoing civilisations on earth.
 Thousands of spectacular rock art galleries, occupation shelters and other sites of archaeological significance represent a cultural and environmental record stretching back over millennia.
 These places continue to play an important role in the cultural life of the people.